Monarchy of the Netherlands: The monarch and the law of the land

 There is one special case in which the monarch has, if possible, even less power than normal: the appointment of his ministers.
-Ministers are appointed by royal decree, which have to be countersigned by the responsible minister.
+Ministers are appointed by royal decree, which has to be countersigned by the responsible minister.
 The royal decree to appoint a minister, however, is countersigned by two responsible ministers rather than one: the outgoing minister responsible for the ministry and the Prime Minister.